Deltares/oss/UPGRADE-NOTES.md

 - Deactivate all locals in structure fields that do not require translation.
 - Multiselect and single select fields do not work with Asset Publisher filtering options.
 Looks to be a bug.
   - Apparently this is a known issue: resolve by making sure the field is localizable
+- In old version Structures and Templates where named using a Key that needed to be inserted using SQL scripts.
+  This is very difficult to manage and update.
+To avoid this problem we let Liferay create the keys and use configuration to map these to the internal key values.

 <h2>Themes configuration</h2>
 - When opening program item the '.header-back-to' appears and redirects to non-existing page.
 User main.css to set display: none